CV Layout Examples & Design Tips to Get You Hired This Year

 2. Our gallery of 20+ downloadable resume templates.

-A good CV writing strategy is to decide on the basic CV layout you are going to use before beginning to work on the details of the resume content.
+A good CV writing strategy is to decide on the basic CV layout you are going to use before beginning to create on the details of the resume content.

-Consider your skills and experience, the country you are in, and the company and position you are applying to, and use this information to choose the best sections to include on your CV, the order you arrange them in, and the right CV template.
+Consider your skills and experience, the country you are in (such as the UK), the company, and the position you are applying to.
+Use this information to choose the best sections to include on your CV, the order in which you arrange them, the relevant experience to prioritize, and the right CV template.
+The right free CV template would should offer flexibility for different countries and job types.

 What sections should I include in my CV layout?